How to Write a Science Blog: Step-by-Step Science Blogging Guide

 If this article is high stakes, I recommend finding both a subject matter expert and a non-subject matter expert.
 Work with the scientist to check technical accuracy, then show it to the non-expert to ensure the content is still accessible.
 This is an excellent strategy for a corporate blog.

 For low-stakes work, such as a casual personal blog, you can get away with editing it yourself.
 Try to challenge your content, considering whether it is clear and convincing.
-While my blog work is primarily self-edited, I know an editor would upgrade my work.

 Read Out Loud